 Bathing involves not only one’s ability to step inside the shower, but includes brushing one’s teeth properly, shaving and similar cleaning habits.
 A person living with Parkinson’s disease will likely experience difficulty performing these tasks due to physical symptoms of the illness, like hand tremors, rigidity or slowed movement.

 Aging persons may fumble with choosing the appropriate clothes to wear for particular occasions or lack the physical stamina required for dressing.
-Grandpa may fail to have the hand motor skills to iron his shirts, resulting in him wearing wrinkled clothing on outings.
 Or, an elderly neighbor may struggle to put on a blouse, due to weakness.

 Getting to the bathroom can be a monumental feat for frail, elderly individuals.
 Even once inside, the bathroom remains notorious for being a high-risk zone for falls.
 Toileting, then, can become problematic without support.
 Installing toilet risers is helpful, but assistance with cleaning may be necessary.